TerenceLiu98/terenceliu98.github.io.source/content/friends.md

 ## Propose New Link

-If you want me to append you to the friend page, email me!
+If you want me to append you to the friend page, comment below!